Beyond Filtration Porous Metal Discs The Unsung Heroes of Industry

 2. How many Types of Porous Metal Discs ?

 Porous metal discs are classified according to their pore size, porosity, and material composition.
-Here are some of the most common types:

 1. Sintered Porous Metal Discs: